 - a.
-The legal significance of the Annual Budget derives from the Council's duty under the Local Government Finance Act 1992 (the 1992 Act) to set a balanced budget.
-This is achieved by calculating the aggregate of: - i. the expenditure it estimates it will incur in the year in performing its functions in the year (including an allowance for contingencies), - ii. the payments it estimates it will make in the year in defraying expenditure already incurred and
+The legal significance of the Annual Budget and setting a Council Tax derives from the Council's duty under the Local Government Finance Act 1992 (the 1992 Act) and Part 5 Chapter 1 of the Localism Act 2011to set a balanced budget and Part 5 Chapter 1 of the Localism Act 2011.
+This is achieved by calculating the aggregate of: - i. the expenditure it estimates it will incur in the year in performing its functions in the year (including an allowance for contingencies),

-- iii. expenditure it will incur in funding costs before a transfer of funds is made from the Collection Fund and then deducting such sums as will be paid into the General Fund, i.e. income.
-Calculations made under this section must be made before 11th March in the preceding financial year. - b.
+- ii. the payments it estimates it will make in the year in defraying expenditure already incurred and - iii. expenditure it will incur in funding costs before a transfer of funds is made from the Collection Fund and then deducting such sums as will be paid into the General Fund, i.e. income.
+Calculations made under this section must be made before 11 March in the preceding financial year. - b.
 In order to fulfil this duty, the Council must prepare detailed estimates of its expenditure for the coming year and of the resources that will be available to meet this expenditure.
 Account must be taken of any deficit brought forward from a previous year and the amount needed to cover contingencies.
 The resources include income from rents, fees and charges and any available balances.
 All of these issues must be addressed in the budget report.
 The estimation of the detailed resource and expenditure items is the main reason for the budget process.
 The budget must balance, i.e. proposed expenditure must be met from proposed income from all sources, with any shortfall being the precept on the Collection Fund. - c.
-Failure to make a lawful Council Tax on or before 11th March could have serious financial results for the Council and make the Council vulnerable to an Order from the Courts requiring it to make a Council Tax. - d.
+Failure to make a lawful Council Tax on or before 11 March could have serious financial results for the Council and make the Council vulnerable to an Order from the Courts requiring it to make a Council Tax. - d.
 Section 151 of the Local Government Act 1972 places a general duty on local authorities to make arrangements for "the proper administration of their financial affairs'. - e.
 Information must be published and included in the Council Tax demand notice.
 The Secretary of State has made regulations, which require charging authorities to issue demand notices in a form and with contents prescribed by these regulations. - f.
 There is also a duty under Section 65 of the 1992 Act to consult persons or bodies appearing to be representative of persons subject to non-domestic rates in each area about proposals for expenditure (including capital expenditure) for each financial year.